alenkis/alenkis/content/blog/semigroup/index.md

 \
 So far we've seen how to re-implement what we already can do, in a somewhat more contrived way, along with some Typescript generic gymnastics with `getArraySemigroup` (so we can use it for both `Array<number>` and `Array<string>`).

-Let's extend this to work with our example of `Product`.
+Let's extend this to work with our example of a `Product`.
 ```ts
 interface Product {
   name: string;